chenxu10/chenxu10.github.io/about.md

 fasctinated by AlphaGo beating human player in I-GO and decided to break into tech and AI.
 I graduated from Cornell University with a master in statistics in 2018.

-Before liberty, I was formely a data scientist at Aware helping people to understand deeply on collaboration data generated from Teams, Workplace, and Yammer.
+Before Liberty, I was formely a data scientist at Aware helping people to understand deeply on collaboration data generated from Teams, Workplace, and Yammer.
 I worked on problems like toxic speech categorization, trending topic modeling and programming lanuage detections.